maximotus/cv-dl22-text-to-photofit-GAN/proposal-Schubert-Erler.md

 Moreover, we want to adapt and optimize the textual embeddings to make them appropriate for face descriptions.
 If we find a better dataset with more accurate labels we want to adapt the text embeddings to those labels and also optimize the GAN as described above.

-## Evaluation and Expected Resutls
+## Evaluation and Expected Results

 We will evaluate the baseline and our adapted networks with exiting metrics like FID, LPIPS, BRISQUE and Manipulative precision metric.
 Moreover we will try to compose a new metric that can evaluate the usability for criminology purposes.